csalzano/recently-updated-pages-and-posts/readme.txt

 * First build

 == Upgrade Notice ==

+= 1.0.2 =
+Provides default values for post count and word count settings.
+Avoids producing warnings when the widget is used without these setting values.
+Fixes the post query arguments array such that pages are not excluded from the request.
+Bumps tested up to version number to 5.9.3.

 = 1.0.0 =
 Changes tested up to version number to 5.9.0.
 Implements semantic version numbers starting with 1.0.0.
 Now specifies post types of `post` or `page` when querying posts.
 Adds a text domain and makes all strings translatable.